gugan-v/data-lake-project/README.md

 # 🚀 Real-Time Data Lakehouse Pipeline with Streaming & Streamlit
-> ⚡ Built a production-style real-time data pipeline handling streaming data end-to-end.
+> ⚡ Built a production-style real-time data pipeline handling streaming data end-to-end with Kafka, Spark, and AWS.

 ## 📌 Overview
 This project implements a real-time data pipeline that ingests streaming data, processes it using Apache Spark, and stores it in a data lake.
 The processed data is visualized using an interactive Streamlit dashboard.